n2ygk/puppet-pingfederate/README.md

 ### Beginning with pingfederate

-PingFederate is a big, hairy package with lots of configuration.
-The intent of this Puppet module is to make it easier to automate installing and configuring the server, elimiate what are otheriwse a number of manual steps.
+PingFederate is a big, complex package with lots of configuration.
+The intent of this Puppet module is to make it easier to automate installing and configuring the server, eliminating what are otheriwse a number of manual steps.

 ## Usage

-At this point, the module only installs PingFederate and performs basic configuraiton of the `run.properties`.
-Future updates will include more advanced configuraton.
+At this point, the module only installs PingFederate and performs basic static configuration of the server, that is, things that are changed prior to starting it up.
+These include the `run.properties` and various configuration XML files, and installation of the license key.
+Future versions will include more advanced administrative configuraton, that is, things that you configure once the basic system is up and running.

 If you have access to the RPMs (custom-built; not distributed by PingIdentity), it will install them, if not, install it the usual way by downloading and unzipping; you can still use this module to manager the configuration.